DimitriCapetz/peer_interface_enabler/README.md

 # peer_interface_enabler
 The Peer Interface Enabler tool is used to enable an interface on a peer switch or module when a local interface status changes.
+This is done by modifying trunk allowed vlan lists to ensure only one is forwarding at L2.
 This is to accomadate attached devices which to not adhere to standard protocols and need active / standby to be managed by the network switch.

 # Installation